Which Sentence Contains A Restrictive Clause

 • The students, who passed the exam, celebrated.
 (Non-restrictive – all the students celebrated, and it's additional information that they passed the exam)

 In the first example, the restrictive clause identifies a subset of students.
-In the second, the non-restrictive clause offers extra detail about all the students.
+Because of that, in the second, the non-restrictive clause offers extra detail about all the students.
 The comma makes all the difference.

 Advanced Considerations: Relative Pronouns and Restrictive Clauses

 Relative pronouns (who, whom, whose, which, that) often introduce restrictive clauses.
-However, the choice of relative pronoun can sometimes influence the clause's restrictive or non-restrictive nature.
 "That" is almost exclusively used to introduce restrictive clauses, while "which" can introduce both.
+Still, the choice of relative pronoun can sometimes influence the clause's restrictive or non-restrictive nature.
 "Who" and "whom" generally introduce restrictive clauses referring to people.

 Ambiguity and Clarity: Avoiding Misunderstandings